seveibar/skills-and-patterns/react-state-management/README.md

 ```

-### Deprecated Pattern: Redux
+### 2.3: Redux

-Redux is too verbose (you have to write a lot to get things done), but is often used in older libraries and applications.
+Redux is too verbose (you have to write a lot to get things done), but is often used in older libraries and applications,

-That said, it is important to know because although it has a lot of code, it is an effective pattern.
+and can help with state machines that require very very complex state (IDEs or editors).